pixpilot/scaffoldfy/docs/VARIABLES.md

 }
 ```

+In this example:

+- `currentYear` and `gitUserName` are variables (automatic, no user input)
+- `projectName` is a prompt (requires user input)
+- All three are available to all tasks

 ## Variable Scoping

-### Global Variables
+### Top-Level (Global) Variables

-- Defined at the top level or with `"global": true` in tasks
+- Defined at the top level in the `variables` array
-- Available to all tasks
+- Available to **all tasks**
-- Collected/resolved only once
+- Resolved only once before any tasks run

 ### Task-Scoped Variables

-- Defined within a specific task
+- Defined within a specific task's `variables` array
-- Available only to that task
+- Available **only to that task**
-- Can override global variables with the same ID
+- Can override top-level variables with the same ID

 Example: